Public Notice for PFC Application #21-20-C-00-YKM

 3. This class of carriers enplaned 4 passengers in 2022.
 This represents 1% of the total reported enplanements of 36,383.

 4. Historically, this class of carriers has compromise less than 1% of the total boarding’s and collection of the PFC would be unduly burdensome to these carriers.

-In accordance with 158.23(a)(4), the airport will hold an Air Carrier Consultation Meeting at 9:00am, April 5th at the Airport Administration Office, 2406 West Washington Ave, Suite B, Yakima, WA 98903.
+In accordance with 158.23(a)(4), the airport will hold an Air Carrier Consultation Meeting at 9:00am, October 20th, 2023 at the Airport Administration Office, 2406 West Washington Ave, Suite B, Yakima, WA 98903.
 If any additional project information presents itself, it will be available at that time.
-By utilizing the PFC’s funds we will be able to design, engineer, and expand the Snow Removal Equipment building in order to ensure the airport’s equipment is stored in a heated building while being ready to respond during inclement weather.
-Additionally, these funds will allow for the airport to replace two high-speed runway plows, which has outlined their useful life and are required to meet FAA snow removal clearance requirements.
-Furthermore, this application allows for the design, engineer, and construction of Taxiway C extension, which is identified in the Airport Master Plan to accommodate additional hangar development.
+By utilizing the PFC’s funds we will be able to study, design, engineer, and build/expand the Airport’s Terminal Facility in order to ensure and secure the airport’s continued airline future passenger growth.
+Additionally, these funds will allow the airport to build a Terminal Facility that will be fully integrated to accommodate future electric aviation travel and have the ability to expand its footprint if needed.
 Finally, by utilizing the PFC funds we will be able to complete these needed projects in a timely manner.

 In the event anyone has any questions, please feel free to contact me at your convenience.

 Cc: FAA, Seattle ADO